Blasters (comics): Starlag II

-The team decides to stay united and travel the spaceways as goodwill ambassadors, in order to repair Earth's reputation among the galactic community.
-After wandering for a while, the Blasters later began to question the wisdom of their decision.
-Just when they were about to disband and return to Earth, they received a distress call from Babbage, Valor's digital assistant.
+The team decides to stay united and travel the spaceways as goodwill ambassadors to repair Earth's reputation among the galactic community.
+After wandering for a while, the Blasters begin to question the wisdom of their decision.
+As they are about to disband and return to Earth, they receive a distress call from Babbage, Valor's assistant.
 Valor was wrongly imprisoned in Starlag II by its warden Kanjar Ru, sister of Kanjar Ro.
-When the team broke into Starlag II, they unintentionally released the being known as the Unimaginable.
-The Unimaginable then set forces in motion which threatened to destroy Starlag II.
-The Blasters were trapped as the prison began crumbling.
+When the team break into Starlag II, they unintentionally release a being known as the Unimaginable that threatens to destroy Starlag II.
+The Blasters are trapped as the prison is destroyed.
 Their fate following this incident remains a mystery.

 The Unimaginable's next appearance would be on Earth in the pages of Supermen of America #5 by Fabian Nicieza.

 Lost

 At some point after this, Snapper Carr is separated from his teammates.
-He did not know if they were dead or alive and expresses guilt over their unknown fate.
+He does not know if they are dead or alive and expresses guilt over their unknown fate.
 While searching for them, he is captured by some Khunds, who cut off his hands.
-He is rescued by operatives of L.E.G.I.O.N., but knew nothing about the fates of his fellow Blasters.
-Vril Dox gives Snapper new hands, but he had now lost the ability to teleport.
+He is rescued by operatives of L.E.G.I.O.N., who give him new hands, but he has lost the ability to teleport.
 Snapper is then returned to Earth, as seen in Hourman #20-21.